Niqtan/Pagtingin-to-Highway/JOURNAL.md

 created_at: "2025-30-25"
 ---

 DISCLAIMER: I had been working on this project even before Highway.
 I had a prototype V1 beforehand.
+However, most of the CAD and PCB Making happened during the duration of Highway.

 | Date started: March 17, 2025